WaveOrder: A differentiable wave-optical framework for scalable biological microscopy with diverse modalities: Methods

-\section{waveOrder framework}
+\subsection{WaveOrder framework}

 We start by describing a framework for reconstructing material properties from microscopic imaging data.
 By representing material properties and data as vectors, we describe our reconstructions as the solution to an optimization problem.
 Using broadly applicable assumptions of linearity, shift invariance, and weak scattering, we describe all contrasts as the result of banks of point spread functions.
 We describe the physics behind the major contrast mechanisms and compute their transfer functions from illumination, scattering, and detection models.
 Throughout, we use carefully chosen basis functions to enable the physical interpretation of light and material properties.

-We describe all notation as we introduce it, and we collect all symbols in \textbf{Supplement 1}.
+We describe all notation as we introduce it, and we collect all symbols in \textbf{Supp.\,1}.